splunk/public-o11y-docs/infrastructure/metric-pipeline/aggregate-use-case.rst

 .. _aggregate-use-case:

 *********************************************************************
-Use case: Aggregate a metric based on the most important dimension
+Use case: Aggregate a metric to focus on important data
 *********************************************************************

 .. meta::